robillard-andrew-portfolio/portfolio/_behind-the-scenes/shot-in-the-dark-live-sessions.md

       brought on board to over see the look of the project.
 I operated the main camera, was in charge of lighting, and oversaw the post-production process working along side Jeff Watkins, who was one of the producers, camera operators, and the main editor.
+Jeff along side Dean Watson (the guy who started the whole thing), worked magic in the background to pull everything together.

       We had a venue booked for the day and had eight different bands each